 You may find it surprising that auto mechanics are among the list of recession proof careers.
 However, vehicles can break down at the most inopportune times, including during a recession.

 Families will hold on to their vehicles a bit longer than normal during financial hardship.
-Which, in turn, means more maintenance on older vehicles.
+Which, in turn, means more car expenses and maintenance on older vehicles.

 14. Public transportation workers